Here's an ITSM Wikipedia Definition:

 ITSM is a way of managing the IT services an organization offers to its clients.
 It joins IT processes and services with business goals.
 This aids in an organization's growth.

 Combining the two definitions seem better.
-What is ITSM?
 It is a client-centered method of providing the IT services of an organization to its end users.
 We now have a clear ITSM definition.

-You will learn what is ITSM and why you should take advantage of its benefits.
+You will learn what is IT Service Management and why you should take advantage of its benefits.
 You will also know about the different stages of ITSM processes.
 You will later understand the best practices in implementing ITSM processes.

 ITSM ensures that there's streamlined management for IT services and processes.
 ITSM processes that are effective have a positive impact on the organization.

-Here are the main benefits you get from ITSM:
+Here are the main benefits you get from IT Service Management:

 - There is no risk when implementing IT changes through ITSM.

-- ITSM gives you the ability to set well-defined, repeatable, and flexible IT methods.
+- IT Service Management gives you the ability to set well-defined, repeatable, and flexible IT methods.

 - IT processes and services have more clarity.

-- ITSM improves the performance of the people in your IT department.
+- IT Service Management improves the performance of the people in your IT department.